ergo-services/ergo/docs/extra-library/actors/health.md

 The health actor follows a registration and heartbeat pattern:

-1. **Actors register signals** -- Each actor that contributes to health sends a `MessageRegister` to the health actor, specifying a signal name, which probes it affects, and an optional heartbeat timeout.
+1. **Actors register signals** -- Each actor that contributes to health sends a `RegisterRequest` to the health actor (synchronous Call), specifying a signal name, which probes it affects, and an optional heartbeat timeout.
+The Call returns after the signal is registered, preventing race conditions with subsequent heartbeats.

 2. **The health actor monitors registrants** -- When a signal is registered, the health actor monitors the registering process.
 If that process terminates, all its signals are automatically marked as down.